DimaGolomozy/dimagolomozy.github.io/_drafts/spot-asg-with-od-fallback.markdown

 * Two [Amazon CloudWatch Alarms][aws-cloudwatch-alarm]
 * Two [Scaling Policy][aws-scaling-policy]

 The GOAL of the architecture is to run as much Spot capacity as possible and decrease the risk of application impact due to Spot interruption or un-availability.
 If Spot capacity is insufficient, additional OnDemand capacity will be ready to scale out fast.
 We will use two Auto Scaling Groups; the first will be for the Spots (the main capacity supplier) and the second group for the OnDemand instances.
 If the Spot group is unable to fulfill the target capacity and scale out due to lack of capacity, there CPU utilization will grow until it will breach the CloudWatch CPU Utilization alarm that will trigger the OnDemand group scaling policy to scale out.
 Once the Spot group will fulfill its target capacity of CPU Utilization of 40% _(The actual CloudWatch metric thresholds are examples, as these vary across the different applications and regions)_ it will be lower then CloudWatch CPU Utilization alarm threshold of CPU Utilization 60% that will scale in the OnDemand group.
 This solution will also work for Spot interruption, as when the Spot is lost, the Auto Scaling Group will try to create another spot from a different type.
-If it will success - Great, if not - the CPU will grow again that will trigger that alarm.
+If it will success - Great, if not - the CPU will grow again and that will trigger that alarm.
 _(Optional: A CloudWatch Rule can be created from the `EC2 Spot Instance Interruption Warning` event to scale out the OnDemand group)_

 The following diagram shows how the components work together.